 Generally, the child will need one week of clothing, including underwear and socks.
 A jacket or sweatshirt should also be provided.
 Most programs will allow the child to wear their own tennis shoes.
 It is important that the clothing not contain anything that can be considered "gang related", or promote violence, drug/alcohol use, or be sexual in nature.
-Personal property such as IPOD's music CD's, or cell phones are not permitted.
+Personal property such as IPODs, music CD's, or cell phones are not permitted.
 Most programs will consider some personal property after the child has obtained a higher level in their program.

 The Juvenile Drug Court (JDC) is a nationally recognized intensive substance abuse program, that combines treatment and accountability.
 It is a collaboration between the Probation Department, Drug and Alcohol Services, and the Juvenile Court.
 Each participant is given an individualized treatment plan, that may include a wide range of treatment services.
 Also included are increased supervision, frequent testing, and weekly court appearances.
 JDC is a special calendar within the Juvenile Court, and parents are expected to appear in court with their child.
 JDC is open to most wards of the court who are ready to beginning living a sober lifestyle.

 All wards or potential wards are screened for JDC.
-Priority is given to those juveniles who exhibit the most serious substance abuses issues.
+Priority is given to those juveniles who exhibit the most serious substance abuse issues.
 There is a limit to the number of juveniles who can take part in JDC, and there is frequently a waiting list.
 JDC should not be considered a consequence for drug or alcohol use, but an opportunity to gain intensive services to assist them with their substance abuse issues.

-Juveniles in the JDC gain the attention of dedicated professionals who's main concern is your child's sobriety.
+Juveniles in the JDC program gain the attention of dedicated professionals whose main concern is your child's sobriety.
 Parents, as well as minors, will be asked to participate in all program activities and commit to the program requirements.
 Positive reinforcement, as well as regular accountability, will be used to promote a clean and sober lifestyle.
 School and home life will also be closely monitored to ensure that the juvenile is making the best use of their free time.
-Parent Support groups, drug counseling, and community resources will be utilized to further address each participants issues.
+Parent Support groups, drug counseling, and community resources will be utilized to further address each participant's issues.
 Four phases are used to encourage and guide the juveniles to a sober lifestyle.
 The final stage, Aftercare, assists the juvenile with integrating into the community while resisting the temptations of drugs and alcohol.